 Corticosteroids are also added to some eye drops to treat eyes that are inflamed, red, and itchy due to an allergic reaction.
 The long term use of these eye drops isn't recommended, since they can increase the risk of eye infections, cataracts, and glaucoma.

-Topical corticosteroids are rubbed on the skin, where they help to relieve the itch and redness of inflammatory skin conditions such as eczema.
-The corticosteroid may be added to a cream, lotion, or gel.
-It's not a cure for the skin condition but can relieve the symptoms.
-As described by the dermatologist in the video below, though, cortisone (a corticosteroid) is only part of the treatment for true eczema, or atopic dermatitis.
+Topical corticosteroids are rubbed on the skin, where they can help to relieve the itch and redness of inflammatory skin conditions such as eczema.
+The medication may be added to a cream, lotion, or gel.
+It may not be a cure for the skin problem but may relieve the symptoms.
+The corticosteroid may be only part of the prescribed treatment for eczema, or atopic dermatitis.

 Topical corticosteroids generally produce fewer side effects than oral ones.
-This may not be true if a product containing the medicaction is rubbed over large areas of the body or is used for a long time.
+This may not be true if a product containing the medication is rubbed over large areas of the body or is used for a long time.
 In these cases, a significant amount of the medicine may be absorbed into the body.
-The most common side effect of topical steroid use is thinning of the skin.
+The most common side effect of long-term use of a topical corticosteroid is thinning of the skin.
 A doctor should be consulted about possible effects of the medication.

 Non-prescription creams or lotions containing a low dose of a corticosteroid called hydrocortisone can be bought in drug stores.
 They are used to relieve itchy skin and skin irritations cause by factors such as insect bites, poison ivy, and allergic reactions to detergents or cosmetics.
 More concentrated hydrocortisone creams can be obtained with a prescription.